Coronavirus spreads in three continents; markets brace for global recession

 Tokyo Disneyland will be closed from Saturday to March 15, its operator said, leaving all of Walt Disney Co’s (DIS.N) theme parks in Asia temporarily shut.

-U.S. Centers for Disease Control and Prevention (CDC)director Robert Redfield said the agency was evaluating how long coronavirus could be infectious on surfaces.

-“On copper and steel its pretty typical, it’s pretty much about two hours,” Redfield told a House of Representatives hearing.
-“But I will say on other surfaces - cardboard or plastic - it’s longer.”

-Reporting by Stephanie Nebehay in Geneva and Ryan Woo in Beijing, Sudip Kar-Gupta and Michel Rose in Paris, Crispian Balmer and Gavin Jones in Rome, Lisa Lambert and Mark Hosenball in Washington, Matthias Inverardi in Duesseldorf, Marius Zaharia in Hong Kong, Amal S, Ayanti Bera and Rama Venkat in Bengaluru, Katie Paul, Stephen Nellis and Paresh Dave in San Francisco; Writing by Stephen Coates & Robert Birsel; Editing by Michael Perry & Simon Cameron-Moore
+Reporting by Stephanie Nebehay in Geneva and Ryan Woo in Beijing, Sudip Kar-Gupta and Michel Rose in Paris, Crispian Balmer and Gavin Jones in Rome, Lisa Lambert and Mark Hosenball in Washington, Matthias Inverardi in Duesseldorf, Marius Zaharia in Hong Kong, Amal S, Ayanti Bera and Rama Venkat in Bengaluru, Katie Paul, Stephen Nellis and Paresh Dave in San Francisco; Writing by Stephen Coates & Robert Birsel; Editing by Michael Perry, Simon Cameron-Moore and Himani Sarkar